Metz might be the most surprising city in France, and I say that as someone who lives an hour away and keeps coming back.

 Originally intended to be a Bishop’s residence but never completed, the large U-shaped covered market sits adjacent to the cathedral.
 Inside you’ll find an exceptional array of fresh fish, produce, cheeses, meats, baked goods, and more.

-Every time we go we leave with a basket of goodies – fresh morels, heirloom tomatoes, fresh seafood, sausages, or an assortment of cheese.
 But even if you’re staying in a hotel, there are still lots of options for picnics or late-night snacks.
 You’ll also find interesting local treats like mirabelle (yellow plum) jam you can pack in a suitcase.
 A couple places will cook for you at midday, and there’s a little section in the center where you can eat.

-7. Sainte-Ségolène Church/Place Jeanne d’Arc
+7. Sainte-SĂ©golĂšne Church and Place Jeanne d’Arc

-8. Pompidou Center
+8. Pompidou Center in Metz

 One of France’s most visited cultural venues outside of Paris, the Pompidou Center is a modern and contemporary art museum with an amazing reputation.
 A definite must-see if you enjoy something on the modern side, it opened its doors in 2010.